 Bank of America Corp.
-(BAC)’s Merrill Lynch (MER) unit won dismissal of a lawsuit by Woori Bank over losses on $143 million of collateralized debt obligations because the South Korean company filed too late.
+(BAC:US)’s Merrill Lynch (MER:US) unit won dismissal of a lawsuit by Woori Bank over losses on $143 million of collateralized debt obligations because the South Korean company filed too late.

 U.S. District Judge Victor Marrero in Manhattan ruled in a written decision made public yesterday that Seoul-based Woori failed to sue within three years as required by a South Korean statute of limitations.
 Marrero rejected Woori’s argument that the three-year period didn’t begin to run until the Financial Crisis Inquiry Commission published a Jan.
 27, 2011, report.

 “The overall controversy surrounding Merrill Lynch’s CDO investments and relationship with the ratings agencies, numerous government investigations into Merrill Lynch, and private lawsuits against Merrill Lynch relating to the specific CDOs at issue in Woori’s claims in this case, were sufficient to put Woori on notice of a putative claim” more than three years before the case was filed, Marrero said.

 Woori claimed in a complaint filed in May that it was defrauded by Merrill in 2005 and 2006 when the bank sold interests in seven collateralized debt obligations, or CDOs, designed to move toxic mortgage assets off Merrill’s books.

 Merrill used misleading credit ratings to hide the risks of mortgages underlying its CDOs and residential mortgage-backed securities, or RMBS, Woori alleged.

 Christopher Lebsock, a lawyer for Woori, didn’t immediately return a voice-mail message seeking comment on the ruling.